Baby's in Black: Recording

 "Baby's in Black" was recorded on 11 August 1964, and was the first song recorded for Beatles for Sale.
 Lennon and McCartney sang their vocal parts simultaneously through the same microphone.
 This was done at their own insistence in order to achieve a closer feel to the performance.
 McCartney was subsequently contacted by their music publisher in 1964 inquiring as to which melody line was the main tune (i.e., Paul's higher or John's lower melody).
 McCartney later said that he told the publisher they were both the main melody.

 Live performances

 The Beatles performed "Baby's in Black" live during their appearances from late 1964 until 1966 on their final tour.
 McCartney said they introduced the song by saying, "'And now for something different.' ...
 We used to put that in there, and think, 'Well, they won't know quite what to make of this, but it's cool.'"
 In 1996, a live version of "Baby's in Black" was released as a B-side to "Real Love", the second single from their Anthology project.
+20 years later, it was included as a bonus track in 2016 expanded live album Live at the Hollywood Bowl.